Tito Ortiz: Outside the UFC

-After leaving the UFC, Ortiz was approached by multiple promotions, including the now defunct EliteXC, Affliction and the American Fight League.
+After leaving the UFC, Ortiz was approached by multiple promotions, including the now defunct Elite Xtreme Combat, Affliction and the American Fight League.
 However, a clause in his old UFC contract forbade him from signing with or fighting for any other organization until approximately April–June 2009.
 Until his return to the UFC, Ortiz was considered the biggest free agent on the market.

 On October 6, 2008, Ortiz underwent back surgery in Las Vegas, Nevada.
 According to his website, he had been experiencing back pain since his fight with Randy Couture.

 On Wednesday, December 17, 2008, Affliction Entertainment announced that Ortiz would be part of the broadcast team for the Affliction: Day of Reckoning.
 Ortiz had said he would fight again in August 2009, but this did not occur.

 Return to the UFC

 As part of his comeback to the UFC, Ortiz began training with his original Brazilian jiu-jitsu and Judo instructor Cleber Luciano (a student of Royler Gracie).
 Ortiz originally briefly trained with Luciano back in 1997, when he was still a student at Golden West College.

 On July 17, 2009, both Ortiz and Dana White stated that the pair had made amends.
 One week later, White announced that he re-signed Tito.
 Ortiz stated he is returning for a six-fight deal he and White have worked out.
 White officially announced Ortiz's return in a conference call on July 31, 2009.
 White mentioned that "everyone wants to see Tito fight" and "Tito will retire in the UFC."
 Mark Coleman was named as Ortiz's opponent for his return to the octagon at UFC 106.

 However, Coleman pulled out of this bout due to a second-degree tear of his MCL, and was replaced by Forrest Griffin.

 Due to an illness to UFC Heavyweight Champion Brock Lesnar, Ortiz's fight with Griffin was promoted to the headliner of UFC 106.
 Griffin won the fight via split decision, showing superior striking ability.
 Whilst Ortiz was able to secure takedowns in the first and second rounds, Griffin showed considerable improvement since their first fight and kept the fight standing throughout the third, leading to the split decision victory.

 On December 5, it was announced Ortiz would coach the 11th season of The Ultimate Fighter, with the opposing coach being Chuck Liddell.
 He was scheduled to fight Liddell again for the third time at the end of the season and later pulled out of the bout.
 On April 7, 2010, UFC president Dana White said Liddell vs. Ortiz 3 was scheduled to be the main event for UFC 115.
 However, on April 12, 2010, the UFC confirmed the main event for the card was Liddell vs. Rich Franklin.

 Ortiz fought Matt Hamill on October 23, 2010, at UFC 121.
 Hamill was Ortiz's first overall pick during Season 3 of the Ultimate Fighter.
 Ortiz lost the fight via unanimous decision.